National Financial Wellbeing Summit 2025

 • how financial wellbeing intersects with broader wellbeing domains including mental, physical, digital, community and environmental health

-With keynote speakers, expert panels, and lived experience advocates, the Summit will showcase practical solutions and potential pathways for creating an inclusive, coordinated and people centred approach to ensure a more financially secure future for all Australians.
+With keynote speakers and expert panels, the Summit will highlight practical solutions and pathways to build a better financial future for all Australians.

 Financial Wellbeing Summit 2025: Keynote speakers and panellists